arrowtype/test-fontmake-glyphs-build-cff-naming/README.md

 ### Test Conclusions

 With a couple of improvements to glyphsLib, font families with a Width axis could be built into “subfamilies” from Glyphs sources, using FontMake.
 Such subfamilies are typical of large family releases from retail foundries, and are supported by a direct Glyphs build, but not currently supported in a FontMake build.
 The two improvements that would unlock this are:
-1. Set `stylename` attributes based on `Localized Style Names` custom parameters.
-It seems like this might be relatively simple to fix...?
-(Hard to )
+1. Set `stylename`, `postscriptfontname`, and `stylemapfamilyname` attributes based on `Localized Family Names` and `Localized Style Names` Export properties.
+It seems that `Localized Family Names` is already being used, to an extent, which hopefully gives a head start on this set of improvements.
 2. Complete [open issue of creating labels](https://github.com/googlefonts/glyphsLib/issues/876).
 This seems like it may be a somewhat bigger lift, and possibly require work from the Glyphs team, as they use some special heurisitics to general the STAT table from implicit signals.
 Alternatively, if there were some way to set the labels explicity in custom parameters of Glyphs source, this could also work.

 ---